dansmyers/IntroToCS/Labs/1-Writing_and_Running_Programs.md

 Tips:

 - Use one `print` per line.
-Don't try to cram the entire poem into one statement.
-- Look at the formatting carefully and match it exactly.
-- There are no spaces.
-Use only the `\t` character to insert horizontal white space.
+- Start by printing the first three lines, testing, then adding a little more.
+Develop incrementally!
+- You can print a blank line using an empty print statement: `print()`
+- The line with `the` has two tabs.
+Use `print('\t\tthe')`
 - There are two tabs before `the` and four before `goat-footed`.
 There are two tabs between `balloonMan` and `whistles`.
-- You can print a blank line using an empty print statement: `print()`